 This, of course, does not apply to retail customers.
 Most individual currency speculators will trade using a broker which will typically have a spread marked up to say 3-20 pips (so in our example 1.4237/1.4239 or 1.423/1.425).
 The broker will give their clients often huge amounts of margin, thereby facilitating clients spending more money on the bid/ask spread.
 The brokers are not regulated by the U.S. Securities and Exchange Commission (since they do not sell securities), so they are not bound by the same margin limits as stock brokerages.
 They do not typically charge margin interest, however since currency trades must be settled in 2 days, they will "resettle" open positions (again collecting the bid/ask spread).

 Individual currency speculators can work during the day and trade in the evenings, taking advantage of the market's 24 hours long trading session.

-If you want to know more about how to start trading in Forex, please, proceed to our Forex for dummies article.
+If you want to know more about how to start trading in Forex, please proceed to our free Forex course article.